crimx/observable-hooks/docs/api/README.md

 :::

 ::: danger CAUTION
-Due to hooks policies you can offer either a function or an Observable as the first argument but do not change to one another during Component's life cycle.
+Due to hooks policy you can offer either a function or an Observable as the first argument but do not change to one another during Component's life cycle.
 :::

 <Badge text="v2.1.2"/> From <code>v2.1.2</code> you can pass <code>true</code> to <code>TSyncInit</code> generic to remove <code>undefined</code> from resulted type.